 Bringing our community together to re-imagine our downtown.

-A co-creation of Atlantic Ballet Theatre of Canada and Kaeja d’Dance Downtown Dances 2017 will be from August 21 to August 23
+A co-creation of Atlantic Ballet Atlantique Canada and Kaeja d’Dance Downtown Dances 2019 will be from August 26 to August 28

-The event was hosted by the Atlantic Ballet Theatre of Canada and Kaeja d’Dance, a Toronto-based professional dance company led by Allen and Karen Kaeja.
+The event was hosted by the Atlantic Ballet Atlantique Canada and Kaeja d’Dance, a Toronto-based professional dance company led by Allen and Karen Kaeja.

 Real people working in real businesses as well as our Mayor and City Council participated in the choreographies to tell the story of our downtown to music in seven locations on Main Street.

-Starting on the corner of Main and Lutz Street, all were invited to join with downtown workers and community members who walked through the Downtown core, let by two vibrant guides, Anika Lirette and Mathieu Chouinard.
+Starting on the corner of Main and Lutz Street, all were invited to join with downtown workers and community members who walked through the Downtown core, let by two vibrant guides.
 The walk ended in the beautiful Riverfront Park, where participants were invited to join a simple audience inclusive Flock landing created by Karen Kaeja, followed by engaging conversation on re-imagining our Downtown.

 What should our downtown look like?